 Such occurrences are extremely rare, but have resulted in a certain caution being displayed towards Museum Ships, especially new ones.
 While Museum Ships for their own part are often wary of large or aggressive demopolities, especially since the successful 6122 attack on the Professor Mii235 by the Valan Orthodox Hegemony, Cygnus Outer Volumes

 In the current era the arrival of a Museum Ship is always a cause for great excitement in a local star system.
-Because most Museum Ships are far to large to pass through any but the biggest wormhole and many use bright conversion drives, their arrival is often anticipated years in advance.
+Because most Museum Ships are far too large to pass through any but the biggest wormhole and since many are easily identifiable from light years away, their arrival is often anticipated decades in advance.
 Scholars, artists, journalists, media stars, virch recorders, private collectors, and the general public will crowd to have a look, and few are not awed by the vast size of the vessel and its collections, or impressed by the dedication of the hyperturing and the subsingularity sentient crew and curators.
 Where ships have biont crew, the long periods of isolation, combined with the ample living space, often means that these may have evolved into completely new subspecies or species over the centuries and millennia of the ship's existence.
 If the system is connected to the stargate Nexus, then tourism will jump during the visit, because even at the present stardate the number of Museum Ships is relatively small in relation to the vastness of space and the number of inhabited worlds.
 It is estimated that there are no more than 45,000 Museum Ships throughout the known galaxy, although some have questioned that figure as being overly conservative, due to the fact that some Museum Ships may prefer to visit only Hider Communities, or avoid even them, while others, completely self-sustaining, may simply head off beyond the periphery of colonized space.